CGCG 396-002

 CGCG 396-002 is an unusual merging galaxy located in Orion.
+Its velocity with respect to the cosmic microwave background is 10644±48 km/s, which corresponds to a Hubble distance of 156.98 ± 11.03 Mpc.
+The first known reference to this galaxy comes from volume V of the Catalogue of Galaxies and of Clusters of Galaxies, compiled by Fritz Zwicky in 1965.

-It is a radio galaxy.
-It is notable for its many arms, and unique structure.
+CGCG 396-002 is a radio galaxy, and is notable for its many arms and unique structure.
 The central part of the galaxy spans 50,000 light-years apart, but the arms surrounding it span outwards up to 165-170,000 light years.

-It was discovered in the Galaxy Zoo project.
-It was voted by users in 2022 to be one of the most interesting objects, and to be photographed by the Hubble Space Telescope.
+In 2022 it was rediscovered in the Galaxy Zoo project, in which it was voted as one of the most interesting objects and to be imaged by the Hubble Space Telescope.